jriveraiquue/PiQuue/README.md

 # PiQuue
-## A compilation of Utilities for use with the Smartthings API
+## A Compilation of Utilities for use with the Smartthings API